 Each member is expected to attend meetings as required by these procedures.
 The Secretary records attendance at meetings.
 Attendance credit is granted to those who attend at least 50% of a meeting’s duration.
 Attendance at a meeting via teleconferencing and/or electronic means, e.g., Internet conferencing, shall count towards the attendance requirements.

 Voting member status is maintained through consistent participation at meetings and through Working Group votes.
-If a Working Group member misses two consecutive meetings, or two consecutive Working Group letter ballots, his or her voting privilege may be revoked.
-The Chair shall notify, in writing, a member who fails to attend two consecutive meetings and who has therefore lost his or her membership.
+If a Working Group member misses two consecutive meetings, or two consecutive Working Group letter ballots, his or her voting privilege shall be revoked.
+The Secretary shall notify, in writing, a member who fails to attend two consecutive meetings and who has therefore lost his or her membership.

 A member who lost his or her voting privileges shall have his or her voting privileges reinstated by attendance at two consecutive meetings of the Working Group and upon request for member status.
 All voting privileges and rights shall be restored after attending the second consecutive meeting.

-If, for reasons of personal hardship, a member cannot attend two consecutive meetings (but that member continues to vote in ballots taken between meetings), the Working Group Chair will be consulted on the status of the member.
+If, for reasons of personal hardship, a member cannot attend two consecutive meetings (but that member continues to vote in ballots taken between meetings), the Working Group Chair has a discretion to not revoke the voting status of the member.

 Review of Membership